What is Hair Transplantation?

 • Stress Management: Practice stress-reduction techniques like meditation, deep breathing, or yoga, as stress can impact hair health.

-• Gradual Return to Routine: Ease back into your regular routine, including exercise and work, based on your surgeon's recommendations.
+• Gradual Return to Routine: Ease back into your routine, including exercise and work, based on your surgeon's recommendations.

 • Hair Growth Products: Consult your surgeon before using any hair growth products, as they may have specific recommendations.